fdu/STM32F746G-disco_Buildroot/README.md

 `$ make flash_bootloader`

-U-Boot is configured to write the Linux kernel in the SPI flash is the user button (the blue one) is pressed during reset.
+U-Boot is configured to write the Linux kernel in the SPI flash if the user button (the blue one) is pressed during reset.
 It loads and flash the device tree blob image called `stm32f746/stm32f746-disco.dtb` and the kernel image called `stm32f746/zImage` over TFTP from a host with IP `192.168.201.6`.

 ![alt text](https://github.com/fdu/STM32F746G_Buildroot/blob/master/doc/stm32f746g-disco_linux.png)